Inside: Eight clothing items you need to toss right now – plus how to plan for a full closet organization journey.

 Oh.
 My.
 Goodness.
 Peeps.
 Have you ever felt so embarrassed by your closet that you just have to take action immediately and not look back?

 I needed to take drastic action and so today, I’m talking about the 8 clothing items you need to toss right now.
 And when I say ‘you’, I actually mean ‘me’. 🙂

 Assessing the closet situation

 Does your closet look like this?
-Because, this is me baring it all.
-I’m so embarassed by this.
-You see, we had just moved into this house and I had no idea how to use the space.
+We had just moved into this house and I had no idea how to use the space.
 We have since done A LOT of work in this room, including a complete renovation on this closet.
 We ended up taking space from the upstairs hall to make this closet larger.

 How do you start dealing with a terrible, horrible, uninspiring master bedroom and master closet?
 With a full-blown, I’m being so honest it’s making me cry, closet purge.